aakashs07/aakashs07.github.io/index.md

 I am a 5th-year Ph.D.
 Candidate in Information Management at the Leeds School of Business, University of Colorado Boulder.

 I am interested in understanding distributional semantics, captured by word vector space models.
-My research work uses these models to build information analytic tools that identify associations between concepts in natural language.
+My research work uses these models to build information analytic tools that identify context-sensitive associations between concepts in natural language.
 This research has several applications in:
 - Identifying differences in perceptions of a concept across cultures as embedded in natural language (e.g. perceptions of the concept of startup in US vs India)
 - Extracting biases associated with concepts (e.g. gender bias in the concept of a social role such as business leader)
 - Demystifying perceptions about concepts in online news that are susceptible to deception (e.g. concept of unemployment)